Date of birth: August 20, 1960

 Founder, president and director of the organization Swiss Action for Humans and Animals (Schweizer Aktion für Mensch und Tier) in Zurich, Switzerland, which merged in 2001 with the Association for the Abolition of Animal Experiments (see above)

 - 1989 (3 days: February 1-3):

 3-year postdoctoral position as an animal experimenter under Prof. Dr. Jean Lindenmann at the Institute for Immunology and Virology of the University of Zurich, Switzerland.
-Following the publication of this title story (in German) in the magazine Schweiz.
+Following the publication of the title story "Tierforschung: Das Hundeleben der Versuchskaninchen" (in German) in the high-circulation Swiss magazine Schweiz.
 Beobachter on February 3, 1989, Dr. Anderegg quit his new postdoctoral position just 3 days after he had started it, and became an opponent of animal experimentation.